symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 Finally not all steps in the content authoring process will be done by the same person.
 As a matter of fact there might be multiple steps all of which might not even be done by a person.
 Instead some of the steps might even be executed by a machine.
-So f.e. a photographer might upload a new image, a content author might attach the photo to some text, then the system automatically generates thumbnails and web optimized renditions and finally an editor decides on the final publication.
+So for example a photographer might upload a new image, a content author might attach the photo to some text, then the system automatically generates thumbnails and web optimized renditions and finally an editor decides on the final publication.
 Therefore